-Many people head to their local pool store and buy relatively expensive “pH or alkalinity increaser” believing to to be some kind of specialist product.
-However, most tubs of this simply contain sodium bicarbonate – simple baking soda.
-So if you can just go and buy some baking soda in bulk and save money.
+Many people head to their local pool supply store and buy relatively expensive “pH or alkalinity increaser” believing it to be some kind of specialist product.
+However, most tubs of this just contain sodium bicarbonate – simple baking soda.
+So if you can, just go and buy some baking soda in bulk and save money.

-In this article we will go into some of the benefits and drawbacks of using baking soda in a pool as well as the best time to add for maximum benefit.
+In this article, we will go into some of the benefits and drawbacks of using baking soda in a pool as well as the best time to add it for maximum benefit.
 Find out all this information and more below.

-What does baking soda actually do in a pool?
+What does baking soda do in a pool?

 Baking soda is generally used to neutralize a pool if it is too acidic.
-This is because baking soda is an alkaline, normally with a pH or around 8-8.3.
+This is because baking soda is alkaline, normally with a pH of around 8-8.3.
 So it is not strongly alkaline – just slightly above neutral.

 The benefits of baking soda to a pool are numerous and include: